nayzo/NzoGrabberBundle/README.md

-NzoUrlEncryptorBundle
+NzoGrabberBundle
 =====================

-The **NzoUrlEncryptorBundle** is a Symfony2 Bundle used to Encrypt and Decrypt data and variables passed through url and to provide more security in term of access to your project.
+The **NzoGrabberBundle** is a Symfony2 Bundle used to Grabbe all types of links and URLs from any website.
-It prevent users from reading and modifying sensitive data sent through the url.

 Features include:

-- Url Data & parameters Encryption
+- Url Grabber for HTTP/HTTPS
-- Url Data & parameters Decryption
+- Url Grabber for HREF/SRC/IMG types
+- Exclude any type of file by extension
-- Access from Twig by ease
+- Prevent specified URLs from been Grabbed
-- Flexible configuration

 Installation